-Thigh Will Be Done: The Angelish of the Body
+Thigh Will Be Done: The Fizz I Call Body

-Our hair is our in-hair-itance.
+Our hair is our in-hair-itance (in hair I dance, fr.
+German ÔtanzÕ, dance).
 A thick and luxurious growth of hair rising from the top of the head then spreading down toward earth is a sensual (sense-you-all) connection and reminder of our earthly origins, of all the bodies dust-to-dust, earth-to-earth which have gone before us and prepared the ground for this present vehicle we inhabit.
 While the bald head of a Holy Man or Nun might reflect heavenly aspirations to rise above the earthly life.

-A chest is a container.
-At the center of our chest is the heart or he-art (heaven art) of being human (hue-man; the colorings of our art).
-From the heart pour the art-eries which bring fresh oxygen and nurturants to the body.
+Below the head is the torso or trunk Ð like chest, trunk is another word for container.
+At the center of our (treasure) chest is the heart Ð or he-art (heaven art) of being human (hue-man; the colorings of our art).
+From the heart pour the art-eries which bring fresh oxygen and nutrients to the body.
 This is the art of living well.
 Llving in toxic environments, breathing dirty air, eating denatured food is bad art - leading to the clogged art-eries, or art-areas, which threaten us.
-The veins try in vain, or ‘veinity’, to detoxify the cells (imprisonments) of bad art-ery.
-(Art-ery was more directly expressed in older English forms, when the question ‘who are you’ was rendered more accurately as ‘who art though’ a way of asking ‘what art of living do you practice.”)
+The veins try in vain, or ÔveinityÕ (vanity), to detoxify the cells (imprisonments) of bad art-ery.
+(Art-ery was more directly expressed in older English forms, when the question Ôwho are youÕ was rendered more accurately as Ôwho art thoughÕ Ð a way of asking Ôwhat art of living do you practice.')
+To add a bit of Frangolish (French Angelish) to the language stew, the French for heart is coeur - from which we derive the English word courage - when the heart is deeply stirred, the heart (coeur) rages, and in our deepest and most skillful he-art, we are able to overcome grief and obstacles.
+Or ÔcoeurÕ can also be paired with the Sanskrit ÔrajÕ, king - coeur-raj, the heart is king.

 The stomache stow-make stores or stows the foods we eat, converting or re-making them into forms digestible to us.
 This job is continued in the intestines in, test, in’s which test what is to be kept as part of us, what is to be rejected.
 The lower intestines descend into the groin grow-in where liver (live ‘r die?) continues separating us from non-us.